From Grid Strain to Smart Gain

 1. Demand Response & Utility Incentives

-Los Angeles-area utilities, including Los Angeles Department of Water & Power (LADWP), Southern California Edison (SCE), and Pacific Gas & Electric (PG&E), may offer financial incentives for reducing peak demand.
+Los Angeles-area utilities, including the Los Angeles Department of Water & Power (LADWP), Southern California Edison (SCE), and Pacific Gas & Electric (PG&E), may offer financial incentives for reducing peak demand.

-SolPol: Smart City Ready
+Agamine Solar: Smart City Ready

-The modern creative communication and internet network connect in smart city .
-Concept of 5G wireless digital connection and internet of things future.
+The modern creative communication and internet network connected in a smart city.
+Concept of 5G wireless digital connection and the Internet of Things future.

 – Streetlight Performance Monitoring: Real-time diagnostics for energy use, outage detection, and maintenance alerts.